-The mission of the Education and Dissemination Committee is to recommend to the Executive Committee policies, programs, actions and materials pertaining to the development or design of resources prepared for the express purpose of educating the populace about HCT.
-This committee collaborates with all partners within the WBMT and assists in preparation of opinion or advisory materials for the WBMT and/or WHO.
-It plays an important role in Workshop program design.
+The mission of the Education and Dissemination Committee is to recommend to the Executive Committee policies, programs, actions and materials pertaining to the development or design of resources prepared for the express purpose of educating the

-- Damiano Rondelli (Member Society, ASTCT)

-- Adriana Seber (Member Society, LABMT)

-- Dietger Niederwieser (Member Society, ELN)
+- Adriana Seber (Member Society, LABMT) - Dietger Niederwieser (Member Society, ELN)

-The Education and Dissemination Committee conducts monthly meetings of Co-Chairs, quarterly Committee meetings, weekly meetings with centers in Ukraine until a few months ago, then every two weeks.
+The Education and Dissemination Committee conducts monthly meetings of Co-Chairs, quarterly Committee meetings, and Dr. Niederwieser has conducted daily clinical meetings with one and weekly meetings with centers in Ukraine since the beginning of the war, and they are now biweekly.